 - Lively bar serving cocktails and snacks (the burgers are in a league of their own) - and an even better restaurant for fine dining; alternative seafood eateries are just around the corner

-- The seafront cycle path and walkway stretches for miles in either direction; exploring the local area on the hotel's bicycles is a must
+- The seafront cycle path and walkway stretches for miles in either direction; exploring the local area on the hotel's bicycles (free to borrow) is a must

 - Imaginative, quirky details: binoculars in rooms; vinyl records in the lounge; a small porthole fishtank in the washroom

 - Child friendly, though not over run with kids

 - Not all rooms have views, some are a tad small and only a couple have bathtubs - but all are comfortable and stylish with powerful showers and luxurious toiletries